 Several problems of recent economic interest amount to characterizing the set of distributions of posterior quantiles that can be induced by some statistical experiment or to finding a distribution in this set that maximizes some objective.
-These problems include apparent overconfidence (Benoît and Dubra (2011)) (e.g., what distributions of medians of individuals' beliefs about their own abilities are consistent with Bayesian updating?), partisan gerrymandering (Friedman and Holden (2008), Kolotilin and Wolitzky (2020b)) (e.g., what is the highest distribution of district median voters attained by any districting plan?), and quantile persuasion (Kolotilin and Wolitzky (2020a)) (e.g., what experiment maximizes the expected action of a receiver who minimizes the expected absolute deviation of the world?).
+These problems include apparent overconfidence (Benoît and Dubra (2011)) (e.g., what distributions of medians of individuals' beliefs about their own abilities are consistent with Bayesian updating?), partisan gerrymandering (Friedman and Holden (2008), Kolotilin and Wolitzky (2020b)) (e.g., what is the highest distribution of district median voters attained by any districting plan?), and quantile persuasion (Kolotilin and Wolitzky (2020a)) (e.g., what experiment maximizes the expected action of a receiver who minimizes the expected absolute deviation of her action from the unknown state of the world?).